akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240219000000/index.md

 **ABSTRACT**
-The aim of this study is to propose and evaluate an advanced ransomware detection and classification method that combines a Stacked <b>Autoencoder</b> (SAE) for precise feature selection with a <b>Long</b> <b>Short</b> <b>Term</b> <b>Memory</b> <b>(LSTM)</b> classifier to enhance ransomware stratification accuracy.
+The aim of this study is to propose and evaluate an advanced <b>ransomware</b> detection and classification method that combines a Stacked <b>Autoencoder</b> (SAE) for precise feature selection with a <b>Long</b> <b>Short</b> <b>Term</b> <b>Memory</b> <b>(LSTM)</b> classifier to enhance <b>ransomware</b> stratification accuracy.
 The proposed approach involves thorough pre processing of the UGRansome dataset and training an <b>unsupervised</b> SAE for optimal feature selection or fine tuning via <b>supervised</b> <b>learning</b> to elevate the <b>LSTM</b> model's classification capabilities.
-The study meticulously analyzes the <b>autoencoder's</b> learned weights and activations to identify essential features for distinguishing ransomware families from other malware and creates a streamlined feature set for precise classification.
+The study meticulously analyzes the <b>autoencoder's</b> learned weights and activations to identify essential features for distinguishing <b>ransomware</b> families from other malware and creates a streamlined feature set for precise classification.
 Extensive experiments, including up to 400 epochs and varying learning rates, are conducted to optimize the model's performance.
-The results demonstrate the outstanding performance of the SAE-LSTM model across all ransomware families, boasting high precision, recall, and F1 score values that underscore its robust classification capabilities.
+The results demonstrate the outstanding performance of the SAE-LSTM model across all <b>ransomware</b> families, boasting high precision, recall, and F1 score values that underscore its robust classification capabilities.
 Furthermore, balanced average scores affirm the proposed model's ability to generalize effectively across various malware types.
-The proposed model achieves an exceptional 99% accuracy in ransomware classification, surpassing the Extreme Gradient Boosting (XGBoost) algorithm primarily due to its effective SAE feature selection mechanism.
+The proposed model achieves an exceptional 99% accuracy in <b>ransomware</b> classification, surpassing the Extreme Gradient Boosting (XGBoost) algorithm primarily due to its effective SAE feature selection mechanism.
 The model also demonstrates outstanding performance in identifying signature attacks, achieving a 98% accuracy rate.

 {{</citation>}}